Kerry James Marshall

 A black painting is centered, visible through a doorway framed by gray concrete blocks.

 In his mesmerizing figurative paintings, American artist Kerry James Marshall (b.
-1955) explores history and identity, among other subjects pertaining to the African-American experience.
-The works in this installation—When Frustration Threatens Desire, 1990; Black Painting, 2003–2006; and Untitled (Underpainting), 2018—span the artist’s nearly forty-year career.
-Included in Marshall’s pantheon of artistic and cultural references are Italian Renaissance paintings, the 1960s Civil Rights movement, and African Diaspora rituals.
-These speak to his relentless pursuit to challenge—and correct—the art historical canon and the underrepresentation of African-Americans within it.
-This marks the first installation of works by the artist at Glenstone.
+1955) explores history, identity, and the representation of Black figures.
+The works in this presentation—When Frustration Threatens Desire, 1990; Black Painting, 2003–2006; and Untitled (Underpainting), 2018—feature myriad artistic and cultural references spanning the artist’s practice, including Italian Renaissance paintings, the civil rights movement, and rituals of the African diaspora.
+These speak to Marshall’s relentless pursuit to challenge—and correct—the Western art historical canon and the omission of Black figures within it.

 Exhibition Preview